 Professional Exclusives You May Have Missed:

 The Week Ahead needs to listen to from you!
-Send pointers, tips, proceedings and compliments to email@example.com.
+Send pointers, tips, court cases and compliments to email@example.com.

-Was this BoF Professional e mail forwarded to you?
-Join BoF Professional to get get entry to to the unique perception and research that helps to keep you forward of the contest.
+Was this BoF Professional electronic mail forwarded to you?
+Join BoF Professional to get get admission to to the unique perception and research that helps to keep you forward of the contest.
 Subscribe to BoF Professional here.